byrro/serverless-news-monitor/README.md

 > Could not install dependencies:
 > pyyaml==3.13

-2. Create a CloudFormation template:
+**2. Create a CloudFormation template:**

 `aws cloudformation package --template-file ./sam.json --s3-bucket [bucket-name] --output-template-file sam-packaged.yaml`

-*Replace [bucket-name] with your own S3 bucket.*
+*CloudFormation needs an S3 Bucket to store the application package.
+Replace [bucket-name] with your own S3 bucket.*
 *This will upload the package to your S3 bucket, it may take a while to finish.*

-3. Deploy the application using CloudFormation:
+**3. Deploy the application using CloudFormation:**

 `aws cloudformation deploy --template-file ./sam-packaged.yaml --s3-bucket [bucket-name] --stack-name chalice-news-monitor-stack --capabilities CAPABILITY_IAM`